 We make things easier for schools, so we created Watchsted to:

-- To help provide data for researching school, children’s centre and early years improvement and inspections
+- Provide data for researching schools improvement and inspections

-- To help provide some transparency and analysis of Ofsted and their providers
+- Provide transparency and analysis of Ofsted and their providers

-- To aid anyone looking to ensure that government policy regarding school inspection is on track
+- Aid anyone looking to ensure that government policy regarding school inspections is on track

 The data and content that we are presenting inside this tool is all in the public domain.